Contraception and Pregnancy

 OHIP+ Program

-Starting January 1st, 2018, most hormonal contraceptive methods have been made available free of charge.
+Most hormonal contraceptive methods are available free of charge.
 To qualify for the OHIP+ program, individuals must be 24 years old and younger and have access to a valid health card or health card number.
 You do not need to enrol or register with the OHIP+ program, coverage is automatic.
 Please visit your health care provider or a Sexual Health Clinic to get a prescription to take to a pharmacy.